 IT’S YOUR SHIP – ACHIEVING BREAKTHROUGH PERFORMANCE

-Sometimes in our professional lives we believe we are in a battle to beat an adversary or a competitor when in actuality, we are in competition with ourselves but just haven't figured it out yet.
+Sometimes in our professional lives we might think we are in a battle to beat an adversary or a competitor when in actuality we are really in competition with ourselves but just haven't figured it out yet.
 When battling the competition, you want to come out on top, if only by one more sale or maybe a few percentage points.
-Sometimes, someone at a higher level gives you a goal based on some median expectation set for others.
+Other times, someone at a higher level gives you a goal based on some median expectation set for others.
 When Mike Abrashoff took command of a well below-average ship in the U.S. Navy, his goal was to get to average.
-He initially set average goals and expectations for himself and his crew until one day it struck him: his ship could be better than average.
-Mike's eureka moment was realizing they weren't in competition with anyone but themselves to be their best.
-They had to stop putting limits on what they believed was possible.
+He initially set average goals and expectations for himself and his crew until one day it dawned on him: his ship could be much better than just average.
+It was Mike's eureka moment: realizing they weren't in competition with anyone but themselves.
+To be their best they had to stop putting limits on what they believed was possible.
 That realization changed Mike Abrashoff's approach to leadership and led the same crew to accomplish one of the most remarkable turnarounds that was chronicled in the Harvard Business Review, Fast Company magazine and his New York Times' and Wall Street Journal bestselling book, IT'S YOUR SHIP.
-Many of Mike's former crew members have gone on to accomplish great things in their careers.
-They write to tell him their stories.
-One of Mike's sailors just ran for city council of one of the largest cities in the U.S. and he wrote Mike to say, "you gave us the inspiration and confidence to know that there are no limits."
-This presentation will challenge you to think differently on how to set expectations while realizing the only limits that you have are self-imposed.
+This presentation will challenge audiences to think differently on how to set expectations while realizing the only limits that you have are self-imposed.

 GO DEEPER WITH HALF- AND FULL-DAY PROGRAMS

-Dive deep into the Leadership Roadmap with a half or full-day program.
-The 2-hour Take Action session most often used as a follow-on to Mike’s keynote to create a half-day program that provides attendees with powerful tools and strategies to apply in their work environment.
-Typically facilitated by a senior strategist from Mike’s firm, Aegis Performance Group, Take Action sessions create an exciting interactive atmosphere that examines the key components of high performing leaders, teams and organizations.
-Full-day sessions with Aegis senior strategists provide an even deeper dive into the practical application of the Leadership Roadmap for the participants and their organizations.
+Dive deep into the Leadership Roadmap with a half- or full-day program.
+The sessions are most often used as a follow-on to Mike’s keynote and provide attendees with powerful tools and strategies to apply in their work environment.
+Depending on the circumstances, these longer sessions are facilitated by a senior strategist from Mike’s firm, Aegis Performance Group, or Mike himself.
+These sessions create an exciting interactive atmosphere where participants examine the key components of high performing leaders, teams and organizations.
+Inquire for more details and program descriptions.

 Why Book Mike Abrashoff?

 Mike is author of three books.
-His first, It’s Your Ship, has sold over one million copies.
-Its message is timeless: don’t use outside forces that stand in your way as excuses – control the things you can influence and amazing results will happen.
+His first, It’s Your Ship, has a timeless message: don’t use outside forces that stand in your way as excuses – control the things you can influence and amazing results will happen.
 His next books, It’s Our Ship and Get Your Ship Together, showed how these principles have been put into action by business leaders in their own organizations.